TiM-SyStEm/Special-Key-SPS/README.md

 It is in heavy develpoment now, but ready to try out!
 ## Readiness SPS2
 95%
-Approximate release date: End of January 2022
+Approximate release date: february 2022

 ## Installation
 ### Building from source